United States of America / USA (mainland) travel advisories

 Information from the past two weeks.

-Beware of scams involving people impersonating customs officials or police officers
+Beware of scams posing as police officers

 [Main text]